 The hospitium was looked after by nuns from nearby Harold Priory who were on the site from 1149.
 In 1264 there are references to them of having a garden and vineyard, probably about 2 acres initially, in all they had 10 acres of land.
 But we know that by the time of the Black Death in the 1340s, it was reported that the vineyard, garden and dovecote were no more; such was the havoc wrought on this small community.

-Evidence then, that there has been a garden on the site for at least nearly 750 years and possibly nearer 850 years.
+Evidence then, that there has been a garden on the site 750 years ago and possibly nearer 850 years.
 Although a vineyard was probably not in exsitence for all this time the name persisted through out the centuries being described as 6,4 and 3 acres in the 1600s, and on the sale document of the farm in 1874 it is described as 3 acres.